microsoft/AdaptiveCards/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what problem you are trying to solve (ex: I'm always frustrated when...)

-# A high-level summary of your proposed solution to the problem
+# A description of your proposed solution to the problem

-Please provide a high-level summary of your proposal
+Please provide a description of your proposal; please provide as much detail as you can

 # What alternatives or workarounds have you considered

 A clear and concise description of any alternative solutions or workarounds you've considered

-# Cross-Platform Enablement

-Would your solution work on every platform currently supported by Adaptive Cards?

-# A detailed description of your proposed solution

-Please provide as much detail as you can about your proposal